 Our automated manufacturing platform allows for fast turnaround times, with typical lead times for vacuum casting ranging from 10-15 business days.

-Vacuum casting can be a cost-effective way to produce small quantities of parts, Aria can minimize mold costs.
+Aria’s vacuum casting services can be a cost-effective way to produce small quantities of parts, we can minimize mold costs.

 We has a team of experienced engineers who can assist with design optimization, materials, and more to ensure that the final product meets the customer’s needs.